damiso15/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 0-isupper.c - Write a function that checks for uppercase character.
 * 1-isdigit.c - Write a function that checks for a digit (0 through 9).
 * 2-mul.c - Write a function that multiplies two integers.
+* 3-print_numbers.c - Write a function that prints the numbers, from 0 to 9, followed by a new line.

 ## 0-isupper.c ##
 Write a function that checks for uppercase character.